mon148/-Real-Estate-Prices-prediction-with-Machine-Learning-A-Global-Housing-Analysis/README.md

 **The models that were tested include**
 **Linear regression**
 **Decision tree**
-**Linear regression**
 **Random Forest (Baseline)**
 **Tuned random forest (optimized)**

 multiple models were tested but Random Forest performed best because it manages complex non-linear patterns and interactions between features

-**The RMSE of the Random Forest gave out 0.4 and r2 as 0.8 unlike the rest of the models that produces more than 0.45 ad lest than 0.75 of r2 which typically asying in the ML term, the other models apart from RF is yet to the optimims**
+**The RMSE of the Random Forest gave out 0.4 and r2 as 0.8 unlike the rest of the models that produces more than 0.45 of the RMSE and lest than 0.75 of r2_score which typically assigning in the ML term, the other models apart from RF are yet to the optimism**

 **The features that influence the price most are:**
 **Location**, **Bedroom**, **Bathrooms**, **Area(extracted from title column)**, **property type**, **furnisshing**

-with these features influencing the price shows the REAL drivers of property vslue. and this ia a powerful business knowledge
+with these features influencing the price shows the REAL drivers of property value. and this ia a powerful business knowledge

 **What is the impact this model has on business?**
 **Investors can dicover undervalued properties instantly**,